Skip to main content

 Inbound claims

-If Griffin receives a CPR claim from another bank, we will process the claim within two working days.
-As part of this process, we will contact you to dispute the claim.
+If Griffin receives a CPR claim from another bank, we will contact you to discuss the claim.
 You, or your customer, will have 15 working days to dispute the claim.
 After 20 days, Griffin will provide the final outcome to the sending bank, at which point we may return the payment, or determine that no return is required.

 If no return is required then no further action is needed.